ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 However, the WebTransport specification is still in draft, and browser implementations have had a [number of bugs and issues](https://github.com/libp2p/js-libp2p/issues/2572), that we've been working with the browser vendors to address.
 As such, browser compatibility breaks as soon as the interoperability target changes.

-While we still believe in the longer term promise of WebTransport, we've reoriented our immediate priorities to WebRTC-Direct (which is now available) and [AutoTLS](#autotls-with-libp2pdirect).
+While we still believe in the longer term promise of WebTransport, we've reoriented our immediate priorities to WebRTC-Direct (which is now available) and Secure WebSockets (see [AutoTLS](#autotls-with-libp2pdirect) below) .
 Nonetheless, we continue to work with browser vendors and standard bodies to get WebTransport to a stable and interoperable state.

 ## AutoTLS with libp2p.direct